Mad-Ax/ScalerController/README.md

 Cruise control - the truck's speed will remain constant when cruise is on and can be adjusted

-- Cruise is toggled on/off by pushing full-forward on the right stick and releasing
+- ✔Cruise is toggled on/off by pushing full-forward on the right stick and releasing
-- When cruise is on, the truck will maintain the current speed when the throttle is released
+- ✔When cruise is on, the truck will maintain the current speed when the throttle is released
-- The farther forward the stick is pushed, the faster the speed will increase
+- ✔The farther forward the stick is pushed, the faster the speed will increase
-- When the stick is pulled back, the truck will slow down until the stick is released, after which the current speed is retained
+- ✔When the stick is pulled back, the truck will slow down until the stick is released, after which the current speed is retained
-- The farther back the stick is pulled, the faster the truck slows down
+- ✔The farther back the stick is pulled, the faster the truck slows down
-- If the stick is pulled full-back, the truck comes instantly to a full stop
+- ✔If the stick is pulled full-back, the truck comes instantly to a full stop
-- When cruise is off, the truck will operate in Inertia mode as per 0.0.3
+- ✔When cruise is off, the truck will operate in Inertia mode as per 0.0.3

 ### Version 0.0.5